Hannah Beachler

+Hannah E. Beachler (/biːklər/) is an American production designer.
+The first African-American to win the Academy Award for Best Production Design, she is known for her Afrofuturist design direction of Marvel Studios film series Black Panther and Black Panther: Wakanda Forever.
+Beachler has been involved in numerous projects directed by Beyoncé, including Lemonade and Black Is King.

+She also worked on the 2015 Rocky film Creed, the Miles Davis biopic Miles Ahead, and Moonlight.
+She was nominated at the Primetime Emmy Awards and won three ADG Awards, a Critics' Choice Movie Awards and a Saturn Awards.

 Early life and education

 Beachler, the daughter of an architect and interior decorator, grew up in Centerville, Ohio, being surrounded by design for a long time.
 She graduated from the University of Cincinnati, studying fashion design.
 She attended Wright State University in Dayton, Ohio where she studied film.